Subscribe Today & Receive 15% Off

 Does Lion's Mane Increase Testosterone?

-Currently, no scientific evidence suggests that Lion's Mane mushroom (Hericium erinaceus) can directly stimulate testosterone production in humans.
+No scientific evidence suggests that Lion's Mane mushroom (Hericium erinaceus) can directly stimulate human testosterone production.
 However, Lion's Mane has other health benefits that could indirectly support hormonal balance and help with testosterone production.
-Below we have listed five ways Lion's Mane boosts testosterone levels indirectly.
+Below we have listed five ways Lion's Mane boosts testosterone indirectly.

 1. Stimulates Hypothalamic Hormones